 You can sign up for Google Adsense whenever you’d like and stick it onto your site.
 I’d suggest not wasting that space until you have some solid traffic (heck even 1000+).
 And as you grow, you will either be contacted by other advertisers for these types of ads or you can reach out to ones like Media.net that you hear about from your online buddies.

 As your traffic grows, so does your ability to bring in affiliate income.
 The only way this makes real money is if you choose affiliates based on something you already would promote, genuinely want to promote, and promote it in a way that actually helps the buyer.
 Just throwing up affiliate links all over the place isn’t actually helpful, so it will be ignored and make you nothing.
 Trust me, I did that for years.
-I didn’t make my first sale until I learned the lessons I just wrote for you.
+I didn’t make my first sale until I started learning from people better than me like Kathleen from For Profit Blogging, Anne from Unique Gifter, Michelle from Making Sense of Cents, and Pat Flynn from Smart Passive Income.
 Find affiliates in your niche that you love and show people why you love it and how they will love it too.
 Again, sincerity for the win.
 Notice a theme yet?